Dynamical dark energy models in the light of Gravitational-Wave Transient Catalogues: Standard Sirens

+where the GW is propagating through a perturbed FLRW space time in scalar-tensor scenarios.
+This $d_L^{\rm GW}$ is what we call \textit{standard siren distance} $D_S$.
+A possible form of the relationship between the standard luminosity and the standard siren distance is given by \cite{Mitra:2020vzq}

-which comes from a modified gravity model.
+which comes from modified gravity models \cite{belgacem2019testing}.
 The subscript $S$ and $L$ denotes the siren luminosity distance and the standard candle luminosity distance, respectively.
-To analyse data coming from GWs, the form of $\delta(z)$ needs to be found.

-In this work we consider three forms of delta functions from \citep{belgacem2019testing}.
-These deltas are defined as:
+In this work, we will deal with dynamical dark energy models from GR.
+Hence, we will consider $\delta(z) = 0$.
+In this framework, the siren and luminosity distances are equivalent.